Raak Orbiter Pendant Lamp

 Designer: To be appraised.

-Other versions: Made in crystal clear, amber yellow, azure blue and smoky brown perspex.
+Other versions: This Raak Orbiter pendant lamp exists in crystal clear, amber yellow, azure blue and smoky brown acrylic.

 Different names for this lamp: The name of this lamp changed 4 times; first in 1958 (Raak Catalogue 4) it was called Orbiter, in 1962 (Raak Catalogue 5) it changed into Sphere, in 1968 (Raak Catalogue 8) – probably under the influence of the 1st moon landing – it became Roger!
 In 1978 (Raak Catalogue 11) it got the name Lunar.